Born 9 March 1892

 Studied at the RCA: October 1912 – May 1915

 Son of a house painter and decorator, William Batty came from Drighlington, Bradford, to study at the RCA in 1912.
-The College noted in his student record ‘his exceptional artistic gifts’ and ‘high character’.
+The College noted in his student file ‘his exceptional artistic gifts’ and ‘high character’.

-Along with several other students he joined the London University Officer Training Corps in October 1914, eventually leaving the College on 17 May 1915, embarking on his cadet training at Rugeley Camp in Staffordshire, and gaining his commission to 2nd lieutenant in July 1915.
+Along with several other students he joined the London University Officer Training Corps in October 1914, eventually leaving the College on 17 May 1915, embarking on his cadet training at Rugeley Camp in Staffordshire, and gaining his commission to Second Lieutenant in July 1915.

 Attached to the 4th Battalion of Alexandra, the Princess of Wales’s Own (Yorkshire Regiment), he was promoted to lieutenant on 3 March 1916.